Our Security Policies

 To protect your sensitive data, we use a form of data encryption that requires your web browser to exchange a security "certificate" with our server.
 If your web browser gives you a warning message regarding a security certificate, ALWAYS VIEW THE CERTIFICATE before you accept the connection!

 Physical Security is the first step in protecting data.
 Without good physical security, no other security practices can be effective.
-We use a world-class data center located in the United States of America.
-Access to our data center is strictly limited and all of our employees have been issued a photo identification card.
+We use a world-class data center, and access to our cloud and corporate data centers is strictly limited and all of our employees have been issued a photo identification card.

 Technical Security is the second step in data protection.
 All of our data is encrypted as it is stored on disk.
 All computers and hard disks are protected with strong password authentication.
 This combination ensures that the data can't be accessed if there is ever a breach in physical security.
 The integrity of our file systems is monitored and all of our data is backed up to allow rapid restoration after a hardware failure.